hilltwice233/code-enhance/readme.md

-If you'd like to use it regardless of potential exceptions, please [build it](#how-to-build) or download the release package and install via `vsix` on your local device.
+If you'd like to use it regardless of potential exceptions, please [build it](#how-to-build) or download the release package and `install from vsix` on your local device.

 The **code of conduct** and **contribution guide** are not prepared yet.
 And the code is not tidy enough for collaboration.